Head Housekeeper by Future Care Group

 Head Housekeeper

-Only applications with the right to work in the UK may apply to this role

-Would you like to work within a company who is supportive and believes that your future matters? - We are actively looking to recruit for a Head Housekeeper - experience would be an advantage but not essential.
+Would you like to work within a company who is supportive and believes that your future matters? - We are actively looking to recruit a Head Housekeeper, experience would be an advantage but not essential.

-The Housekeeper is a valued and flexible member of the team, working with other staff to provide a high standard of person-centered care for the Residents in their charge.

-The varied work is very rewarding.
-At times it can also be physically and mentally demanding and the people appointed will be expected to have an understanding of, and empathy with, the elderly.
+Working alongside a caring and compassionate team, you will need to ensure that every avenue, bedroom, stairway and communal environment reflects the highest quality of service delivery, second to none.

-To be flexible and be able to adapt to changes to the roster at short notice.
-Working with the most up to date state f the art care home IT technologies.
+You will be provided with a uniform and equipment.
+Working with the most up to date state of the art care home IT technologies

 Rewards and Benefits: